jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

 ### 5.6.2 Event Notification definition

-The Event Notification mechanism is defined with a function callback that is supposed to be implemented by the upper layer.
+The Event Notification mechanism is implemented with a function callback.
+As expected, the callback is supposed to be implemented by the upper layer.

-The callback signature, the events and their expected behavior are available in the following block:
+The callback signature, the events and their expected behavior are defined in the following block:

 ```c